awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-dms-endpoint-elasticsearchsettings.md

 ## Properties<a name="aws-properties-dms-endpoint-elasticsearchsettings-properties"></a>

 `EndpointUri`  <a name="cfn-dms-endpoint-elasticsearchsettings-endpointuri"></a>
 The endpoint for the Elasticsearch cluster\.
-AWS DMS uses HTTPS if a transport protocol \(http/https\) is not specified\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)